 And this is actually — this war on science and on scientists which is being conducted is much worse than the case of person who ignores his doctor’s advice and follows the advice of his friend down the pub, drawing on the life experience of the fortunate Uncle Ernie.

 Turnbull’s parable of the smoker is a rhetorical sleight of hand that doesn’t stand up to a second glance.
 He wants us to agree that casting doubt on anthropogenic causes of climate change is just like accepting a ridiculous assurance on the impact of smoking contrary to expert medical advice.
 But a moment’s thought shows that the two cases are not similar.
-Who, when a smoker justifies his habit by reference to a convenient anecdote, believes that this is meant as an honest or reflective rationale for smoking?
+Who, when a smoker or a bubblers aficionado justifies his habit by reference to a convenient anecdote, believes that this is meant as an honest or reflective rationale for smoking?
 We would recognise that the ridiculous justification offered in the Turnbull parable was rationalisation, not a reason: an excuse that the smoker used to deflect acceptance of the reality that their behaviour was ruled more by their addiction than by rational choice (I don’t’ mean that smokers are irrational).

 Should we compare someone offering a rational argument on climate change with someone rationalising their chemical or emotional dependencies?
 Turnbull gives us no reason to do so.
 Of course, we could also imagine someone offering a trivial or ridiculous explanation for their dismissal of the scientific “consensus” on climate change (“someone down the pub told me…” etc.), but we would take this as simply a lack of serious interest in the subject, not a declaration of “war on science” as Turnbull, hyperbolically, claims.